Harshit-Sudan/OIBSIP/Task_1/README.md

 # Scan Metasploitable 2
 sudo nmap -sV 10.0.2.5
 # Scan Ubuntu VM
-sudo nmap -sV 10.0.2.6
+sudo nmap -sV 10.0.2.4
 ```
 ## Results
+The scan results differed based on the target machine's configuration:

-The scan successfully identified multiple open ports and services running on the target machine.
-Detected services included:
+* **Metasploitable 2 (10.0.2.5):** The scan successfully identified multiple open ports and services, including FTP, SSH, Telnet, and HTTP.

-FTP

-SSH

-Telnet

-HTTP

-The -sV scan option was critical in identifying the specific version numbers of these services, allowing for further vulnerability analysis.
+* **Ubuntu VM (10.0.2.4):** Although the host was confirmed to be "up," but all 1000 scanned TCP ports were reported as "closed" (reset).
+This indicates that the machine has no services actively listening for connections, making it appear invisible to this specific type of service discovery.

+---
 ## Deliverables
 Scan Results: nmap_scan_results.txt